 For more information contact: Board of Pensions, Member Education: 800-773-7752 ext.
 7223.
-To view the schedule for Educational Seminar, visit www.pensions.org funds that focus on that.
-Most clergy have never lived in an atmosphere where they learned about how to invest and what are wise and foolish moves to make.
+To view the schedule for Educational Seminar, visit www.pensions.org

 The several parts to such seminars can be addressed over time.
 First would be some basic budget techniques and financial management suggestions.
 Included in that would be a thorough exploration of what can be done with "pre-tax" dollars that will benefit the clergy while not costing the church any additional money.